Flutter

 Will Flutter Overtake React Native?
 [UPDATED 2024]

-In the 2023 edition of the Stack Overflow Survey, Flutter still tops React Native, according to developers (all responders).
+In the 2023 edition of the Stack Overflow Survey, Flutter still slightly topped React Native, according to developers (all responders).
+However, among responders answering as professional developers the difference is marginal (9.21% for Flutter and 9.14% for React Native).

-Most popular technologies within "Other frameworks and libraries" category in 2023's Stack Overflow Survey.
+Most popular technologies within "Other frameworks and libraries" category in the 2023 Stack Overflow Survey.

-And a look at Google Trends results reveals a fierce battle between the two is still on.
+And a look at Google Trends results confirms a fierce battle between the two is still on.

 And yet, in the US, the battle still goes on and is as fierce as ever, with axes and gunpowder spoiling the air galore, especially when you look at the trend curve starting from January 2021.
-However, Flutter currently has a slight lead over React Native.
+It's essentially a tie.

-statista results for most popular cross-platfrom development tools
+statista results for most popular cross-platform development tools between 2019 and 2023

-Cross-platform mobile frameworks used by developers worldwide in 2019 and 2020.
+Cross-platform mobile frameworks used by developers worldwide between 2019 and 2023.
 Source: Statista

 stack overflow survey results 2019